deanna-stover/coursesCNU/2022/engl223spring2022/trailer.md

 It may help you to start this project by watching some examples of film trailers.
 [Here's an example of a trailer for a film based on British Suffragettes (the film is aptly titled *Suffragette*).](https://www.youtube.com/watch?v=056FI2Pq9RY)

-You can choose whether you want to use Google Slides, Prezi, Canva, PPT, or something similar to produce the storyboard for your play trailer.
+You can will be using Google Slides to produce the storyboard for your play trailer.

 Here are some guidelines for your play trailer storyboard:
 * Include a title slide with the name of the play, the author, and your name.